Get started with the Data API

 }

-You connect to a database inherently when you send requests to the Data API.
-The target database is supplied in the endpoint URL and the application token.
-You specify the working namespace as a path parameter.
+You inherently connect to a database when you send requests to the Data API.
+The first part of the endpoint URL specifies the target database, and then you specify the working keyspace as a path parameter.

 --header "Content-Type: application/json" \